rahulgupta271/project3-porfolio/index.md

 ---
 [Project 2 :: Financial - Analysis on Customer Retention](https://github.com/rahulgupta271/DSC680_Project_2_Financial_Analysis_Customer_data/blob/main/README.md)

+#### The business objective of this project is to analyze the success rate in customer retention through direct campaign marketing by a Portuguese Bank for which this data set pertains to

 <img src="images/customer-retention-8.jpg?raw=true"/>

 ---
 [Project 3 :: Manufacture - Enterprise Asset Maintenance](https://github.com/rahulgupta271/DSC680_Project_3_Enterprise_Asset_Maintenance/blob/main/README.md)

+#### For this Project, I am applying a predictive maintenance model, using an example case where the aim is to anticipate faults due to some system components.
+The analysis includes feature engineering, feature selection, labeling, training and evaluation of this predictive model.
+Predictive models are built with Python packages.

 <img src="images/MachineMaintenance.jpeg?raw=true"/>

 ---